 Whether it’s improving basic technology like designing cleaner burning biomass cookstoves for low- resource and tribal communities, innovating vital industries like using advanced catalysts to create hydrogen for renewable energy, or inventing futuristic marvels like a bipedal robot to explore difficult terrain: Life takes engineering.
-And engineering takes research.

-Research is where good ideas go to school, to be rigorously tested, revised, refined, and tested again.
-Many promising ideas are transformed entirely along the way.
 Today’s research is how the things we could only dream of yesterday become the things the world will depend upon tomorrow.